Moynihan Train Hall: Reception

 In May 2022, the project received the American Council of Engineering Companies' Grand Conceptor Award, for the year's most outstanding engineering project.
 In June 2022, Open House New York conferred its 2022 Open City Award to the Moynihan Train Hall Team, which includes primary client Empire State Development in a public-private partnership with Vornado Realty Trust, architect Skidmore, Owings & Merrill, WSP USA (construction management), Skanska USA (construction), Severud Associates (structural engineering), Jaros, Baum & Bolles (MEP/FP/IT/Telecom), Langan (civil/geotechnical engineering) and several other specialty designers and contractors.

-The Moynihan Train Hall has been criticized for its lack of public seating in the main areas.
-Only the ticketed waiting areas contain seats.
+The Moynihan Train Hall has been criticized for its lack of public seating in the main areas; only the ticketed waiting areas contain seats.
 Passengers in the main hall sometimes sit on the floor while waiting for trains, which security officers sometimes prohibit.
-Officials have stated the lack of seating is designed for improving the "circulation" of people, but critics have argued it is hostile architecture to keep away the homeless.
+Officials have stated the lack of seating is designed for improving the "circulation" of people, but critics have argued it is hostile architecture to keep away homeless people.
 In the year after the Moynihan Train Hall opened, several politicians, including U.S. representative Jerrold Nadler and Manhattan borough president Mark Levine, advocated for the MTA and Amtrak to install seats in the main portion of the hall.
 The hall's lack of large central signage, and the fact that it did not actually increase Penn Station's track capacity, have also been criticized.